Cart Items

 What is the Family Legal Advice Service?

-The Family Legal Advice Service (we in the business call it 'FLAS') is a limited, no-cost advice service for parenting and guardianship issues.
-It is part of a broader range of funded services including mediation ('Family Dispute Resolution') and the Parenting through Separation information programme.
-It can be accessed by eligible participants every 12 months.
-In short, it can offer you a free appointment with us.
+The Family Legal Advice Service is a limited, no-cost advice service for parenting and guardianship issues.
+It is part of a broader range of funded services including mediation ('Family Dispute Resolution') and the Parenting through Separation information programme offered by the Ministry of Justice.

 Back to Top